 If you plan on swimming, obviously, you’ll need a swimsuit.
 The morning air, especially in winter, and even in spring at times, can be chilly on the boat, so you might want to pack a light jacket or a long sleeved shirt.
 Some other useful items you might want on your Islas Marietas tour are:

-Las Islas Marietas Tour
+Final Thought About las Islas Marietas Tour

 Along with day trips to Yelapa and Mismaloya, an Islas Marietas tour is a must when visiting Puerto Vallarta or Nayarit.
 Getting out on the water in the Bay of Banderas and with this tour is a great way to see wildlife and Puerto Vallarta from a different perspective.
 Scientists also think that the islands might not be around forever, so enjoy them while you can.
 If you do visit the islands, don’t forget to practice leave no trace principles and tip your guides.